Duluth Entertainment Convention Center

 Duluth Entertainment Convention Center (DECC) is a multi-purpose arena and convention center complex located in Duluth, Minnesota.
-It was home to the University of Minnesota Duluth Bulldog hockey team from 1966 to 2010.
+It was home to the University of Minnesota Duluth Bulldogs men's hockey team from 1966-2010.
 The DECC is located on the waterfront near Duluth's famous Aerial Lift Bridge.

 DECC Arena

+History

 The DECC Arena, originally called the Duluth Arena Auditorium, was built at a cost of $6.5 million, the arena portion of the complex houses a 190-by-85 foot hockey rink with 5,333 seats, and six locker rooms, including the recently remodeled $2 million locker room facility now used by the men and women Bulldog hockey teams.

 The rink can be converted to allow the DECC Arena to host concerts, dinners, conventions, and shows.
-The DECC was the site of the NCAA I men's hockey championships in both 1968 and 1981, hosted the 2003 and 2008 Women's NCAA Division I Frozen Four.
 A spacious lobby, where ticket sales originate, separates the Arena from Symphony Hall.

+Sports

+The DECC was the site of the NCAA Division I men's hockey championships in both 1968 and 1981, and hosted the 2003 and 2008 Women's Frozen Four.

+The DECC Arena hosted the Duluth-Superior Lumberjacks, an indoor football team, from 1999–2000 and currently host the Duluth Harbor Monsters in The Arena League, which began play in 2024.

+Symphony Hall

-Symphony Hall seats 2,400 and plays host to concerts, symphonies, plays, operas, high school and college graduations, and a variety of other activities.
+Symphony Hall is an auditorium that seats 2,400 and plays host to concerts, symphonies, plays, operas, high school and college graduations, and a variety of other activities.